Condom Management™ has nothing to do with personal activities; rather

 One size fits all management will fail.

-These proven methods on this page are totally useless if you have not worked out the other person's
+These proven methods on this site are totally useless if you have not worked out the other person's

 Disc behaviour pattern.
 The descriptions are how you need to impose on them irrespective of what your